CSUFTitanRover/TitanRover2018/user-interface/README.md

 ## Getting Started

-If you don't have Node installed then follow this guide: [Setting up Node] (Installing-Node.md)
+If you don't have Node installed then follow this guide: [Installing Node.js](Installing-Node)

 _You need to have Node installed in order to develop the UI_